 General Preseason Showdown Strategy

 The overarching key is to do your best to highlight which players will be playing the most snaps.
-This can be gleaned by researching depth chart scarcity, coachspeak/press conferences, or beat reports.
+This can be gleaned by researching depth chart scarcity, coachspeak/press conferences, injury news or beat reports.

 The one correlation that does matter is trying to pinpoint which quarterbacks will be paired up with which skill players.
 It’s often arbitrary and unpredictable, but there are times when a unit will play all their snaps together.
 That increases your ceiling by having the QB in the same lineup as the RB/WR/TE he has the potential to throw touchdown passes to.